SoftHu/tos_avg/En/heart_4_2_3.md

 Don't worry about it!]
 1752153832661383 -->1752153888458120[<b>Speaker 👉 Kon:</b>

-So, have you found anything interesting in the ruins?
+Found anything interesting in the ruins?
-Tell us what it is!]
+Tell us about it!]
 1752153888458120 -->1752153915281801{ }
-1752153915281801 -->|I had a fight with a Tanuki!|1752153949910412[<b>Speaker 👉 Kon:</b>
+1752153915281801 -->|I had a fight with a tanuki!|1752153949910412[<b>Speaker 👉 Kon:</b>

-Eh? &#40;Shocked&#41;]
+Wha...? &#40;Shocked&#41;]
 1752153949910412 -->1752153997110669[<b>Speaker 👉 Musashi:</b>

-There are Tanuki in Seikyu?!
+Tanuki in Seikyu?!
 That's truly unheard of.
-Why would Tanuki come to Seikyu?
+Why would they come to Seikyu?
 Could it be...
+&#40;Impossible.
+I handled everything flawlessly...&#41;]
-&#40;I handled everything flawlessly before, it's not possible...&#41;] 1752153997110669 -->1752154116159886{ }
+1752153997110669 -->1752154116159886{ }
 1752154116159886 -->|You're acting suspicious!|1752154285366675[<b>Speaker 👉 Musashi:</b>

 You... you misunderstood me!]
-1752154116159886 -->|What's up with Tanuki?|1752154327645588[<b>Speaker 👉 Musashi:</b>
+1752154116159886 -->|What about the tanuki?|1752154327645588[<b>Speaker 👉 Musashi:</b>

-Since the decline of the fox,
-Tanuki have been fighting over territory.
+Since the decline of kitsune, tanuki have been waging wars over territory.
-Those vicious creatures wreak havoc everywhere.
+Those vicious creatures wreaked havoc everywhere.
-I thought Seikyu was a sanctuary, but it turns out Tanuki are lurking here too...
+I thought Seikyu was a sanctuary, but it turns out tanuki are lurking here too...
 I need to inform the townspeople about this.
-Seikyu isn't safe anymore, be extra careful on your way back.]
+Seikyu isn't safe anymore, be careful on your way back.]
 1752154285366675 -->1752154327645588[<b>Speaker 👉 Musashi:</b>

-Since the decline of the fox,
-Tanuki have been fighting over territory.
+Since the decline of kitsune, tanuki have been waging wars over territory.
-Those vicious creatures wreak havoc everywhere.
+Those vicious creatures wreaked havoc everywhere.
-I thought Seikyu was a sanctuary, but it turns out Tanuki are lurking here too...
+I thought Seikyu was a sanctuary, but it turns out tanuki are lurking here too...
 I need to inform the townspeople about this.
-Seikyu isn't safe anymore, be extra careful on your way back.]
+Seikyu isn't safe anymore, be careful on your way back.]
 1752154327645588 -->1752154590627221[End]
 Start -->1752155275140503[<b>Speaker 👉 Kon:</b>

-Musashi is usually so elegant and composed, but he became quite flustered when Tanuki were mentioned...
+Musashi is usually so graceful and composed, but he got flustered when we mentioned tanuki...
-Haha, he must really be scared of Tanuki!
+Haha, he must be really scared of them!
-But I'm not afraid of Tanuki!
+But not me!
-If they dare to bully you, I'll scratch scratch scratch!
+If they pick on you, I'll scratch them till they scurry away fearing for their lives!]
-They'll definitely run away scared!]
 1752155275140503 -->1752155401022872[End]

  ```